9kSoftware/plaid_rails/README.md

 * plaid_rails/link/authenticate.js.erb - renders after the Plaid.create javascript function is successful

 ### Webhooks
-The plaid webhooks will process the subscribe to notifiers to run transactions and report errors.
+The plaid webhooks runs subscribers for to process transactions and report errors.

 * transactions.initial - code 0
 * transactions.new - code 1